-NIOM has recently acquired a new hardness tester (Figure 1).
-The instrument is used in a range of different research projects at NIOM.
-One example is the effect of abrasion and erosion on surface hardness of different dental materials (Figure 2).
-Two visiting researchers are investigating the results of different treatment methods to improve the surface of molarincisor-hypomineralization (MIH)-affected teeth.
+The hardness tester at NIOM is capable of measuring the hardness of many different materials (Figure 1).
+The instrument is currently used in a range of different research projects.
+One example is the effect of abrasion and erosion on surface hardness of different dental materials.
+Two visiting researchers are investigating the results of different treatment methods to improve the surface of molar-incisor-hypomineralization (MIH)-affected teeth (Figure 2).

 Hardness is an important mechanical property of dental materials and is defined as the resistance to permanent surface indentation.
 Sufficient hardness ensures that the placed restorations are resistant to in-service scratching, from both mastication and abrasion.